Cordaid works to end poverty and exclusion. We do this in the world’s most fragile and conflict-affected areas as well

 The overriding challenge in fragile and (post-)conflict countries is restoring trust and social cohesion, at community level and between communities and the state.
 This is what Cordaid does, right in the heart of communities, by mobilizing global networks, resources and knowledge.
 By doing this, we help people move beyond survival and live in dignity.

-This forces people to seek safer grounds.
-More than 68 million people are forcibly displaced.
-Many of them die in the attempt to seek safer grounds and to enjoy minimal levels of peace, security and prosperity.
+Half of the world’s poor people live in countries that are affected by fragility, conflict, and violence.
+This is a critical development challenge.
+Conflicts drive 80% of all humanitarian needs.
+They force people to seek safer grounds.
+Currently, more than 70 million people are forcibly displaced.
+Many of them die in the attempt to seek safer grounds and to enjoy minimal levels of peace, security, and prosperity.

-Cordaid does not accept this world of inequality, exclusion and unsustainability.
+Cordaid does not accept this world of inequality, exclusion, and unsustainability.
 We envisage a world where the basics of a life in dignity are available to all.
-Where the poorest and the excluded can influence the decisions that affect them.
+Where the poorest and the most excluded people can influence the decisions that affect them.
 Where each person is free to flourish and can live in peace.

 We believe all humans are a single family and the earth with all its resources is our common home.